shazly333/Uber/README.md

   <img src="images/path.png" width = "200">  </p>

-  Pick up customer and Reach distination:
+  Pick Up Customer And Reach Distination:
   ---------------------------------------

 - When driver react to the customer, he should press Pick up botton to clear map from the marker and red path.